ZacharyWesterman/paisley/README.md

 	...
 end
 ```
 Note that, unlike Lua's `elseif` keyword, the appropriate "else if" keyword in Paisley is `elif`.
+Also keep in mind that if statements convert the expression to a boolean, and so use a few rules to test an expression’s trueness: false, null, zero, and empty strings are false-ish, everything else is true-ish.

 ## Loops:
 While and For loops have a similar syntax to Lua: